onurakpolat/onurakpolat.github.io/_drafts/2014-10-14-insights-with-lean-analytics.md

 Validation
 > The signup rate dropped from 3% to 2% and the users felt offended and complained about the call to action text so we stopped the experiment and come up with something else.

+So telling a story when communicating the results is an essential skill required for a data scientist.

+##### Crunching numbers

+I'm not a math genius neither was i the best in class in statistics.
+However one thing you eventually have to do after getting, cleaning and transforming the data is to do calculation or run simple statisticall models like a regression to do predictions.
+Don't worry you don't need a PhD for that, there are a lot of ressources where this knowledge can be learned or refreshed.
+I can recommend the [data science specializaton](https://www.coursera.org/specialization/jhudatascience/1) and [machine learning course](https://www.coursera.org/course/ml) both on Coursera.
+If you search [machine learning](https://www.youtube.com/results?search_query=machine+learning) on youtube , thats another good way to start.
+In any case i'd recommend everyone to either learn or hire this skillset into the insights team.

 ## Building a technical infrastructure

+In general there are two ways of building a tracking infrastructure

+1. You build your own trackers, collectors, processing, storage and visualization (make)
+2. You implement a third-party solution that does all that for you (buy)

+I love engineering and sometimes tend to always build everything in-house.
+Why not setup a [kafka](https://github.com/apache/kafka) messaging system, use [hadoop](https://github.com/apache/hadoop) for processing and then store it on HDFS or simething similar.
+A perfectly distributed systems using open-source technologies.
+Well, thats not even half of the story.
+One challange of such a system is building suitable trakers send the events or logs.
+Especially in mobile there is caching, dispatching and it shouldn't affect the performance.
+The biggest challenge however, is the visualization piece.
+It takes at least a full month an a data scientist to build all the queries and charts needed on answer certain questions and i'm not talking about the basic reporting piece of MAUs and DAUs.
+To cap it all every single piece in this pipeline can brake and needs to be maintained.
+That concludes to an initial two months project with one full-time data engineer and one data scientist dedicated to building basic reports for the team, without probably answering a single relevant question.

+The simpler way, especially for small startups is the third-party solution.
+At the end it probably costs less, works better and scales with the company growth.
+I'm not saying don't build your own pipeline, if you can you should go for it.
+In reallity however, most companies can't but they can still generate insights.
+At the end its a business model and costs consideration.
+If you're business model is based on the data and you're using it for a bunch of different stuff you probably build you own pipeline anyway.
+If not you can do the calculation on a spreadsheet and decide.

+I created two curated lists on github, one for [bigdata technologies](https://github.com/onurakpolat/awesome-bigdata) and building your own infrastructure and another one for third-party [analytics tools](https://github.com/onurakpolat/awesome-analytics).

 ## Defining a lean process